Long Marston, Warwickshire

-Long Marston is a planned new town under development, formerly village, and civil parish about 5 mi southwest of Stratford-upon-Avon in Warwickshire, England.
-The southern and western boundaries of the parish form part of the county boundary with Worcestershire.
-Historically, the town was in Gloucestershire.
+Long Marston is a former village and planned new town under development, which lies about 5 mi south-west of Stratford-upon-Avon, in Warwickshire, England; historically, the village was in Gloucestershire.
+The southern and western boundaries of the civil parish form part of the county boundary with Worcestershire.
 The 2021 census recorded the parish's population as 1,630.